-Andrew is a member of the Litigation Department and Municipal and Government Practice Group, where he represents business and government clients in a variety of civil litigation, commercial law and advisory matters.
+Andrew represents business and government clients in a variety of civil litigation, commercial law and advisory matters.

-Andrew lectures around the country on topics such as electronic discovery, records retention and what companies should look for in outside counsel.
-He previously served as a Deputy Attorney General with the Pennsylvania Office of Attorney General where he represented the Commonwealth and state agencies in civil litigation.
+Andrew lectures around the country on topics, such as electronic discovery, records retention and what companies should look for in outside counsel.
+Previously, he served as a deputy attorney general with the Pennsylvania Office of Attorney General, where he represented the Commonwealth and state agencies in civil litigation.
 He has also served in various volunteer and pro bono positions.

 - State Courts of Colorado